pupil-labs/pl-neon-matlab/README.md

 ## Using the Neon integration

 After you have installed Python and the necessary Python packages, you can put the files in the [matlab folder](matlab/) of this repository somewhere on your MATLAB path.
-Then, check [matlab/examples/basic_example.m](matlab/basic_example.m) and [matlab/examples/gaze_mapping_example.m](matlab/gaze_mapping_example.m) for examples of how to use our Neon integration.
+Then, check [matlab/examples/basic_recording.m](matlab/examples/basic_recording.m) and [matlab/examples/gaze_mapping_example.m](matlab/examples/gaze_mapping_example.m) for examples of how to use our Neon integration.

 If you are asked to allow network connections or to allow MATLAB to communicate on public/private networks, then choose "allow".

 ## Troubleshooting

 - What if I get the error, ```ServerDisconnectedError: Server disconnected```?
-  - Check the "Stream" section of the Neon Companion app.
+  - Check the "Stream" section of the Neon Companion App.
 You will probably see "waiting for dns service".
-You need to either restart the app or restart the phone.
+You need to either force stop and restart app or restart the phone.
   - When you start the Neon Companion app again, it might ask you to allow permissions for Neon.
 Make sure to select "yes" and "always".

 - Do I need to be concerned when I see the message, ```unable to create requested socket pair```?